silenzio777/nVidiaJatsonNano_Install/README.md

 __________
 <br>

-### jetson-stats is a package for monitoring and control
+## Jetson-stats is a package for monitoring and control
 ```
 sudo pip3 install -U jetson-stats
 ```